Osmunda claytoniana (Interrupted Fern)

 Characteristics | Showy |

-Tolerance | Clay Soil, Deer, Rabbit, Wet Soil |
+Tolerance | Full Shade, Deer, Rabbit, Clay Soil, Wet Soil |

-Garden Uses | Beds and Borders, Bog Gardens, Ponds and Streams, Underplanting Roses and Shrubs |
+Garden Uses | Beds And Borders, Bog Gardens, Ponds And Streams, Underplanting Roses And Shrubs |